H2CO3/Sparkling/doc/semantics.md

 §2.
 Statements
 --------------
 §2.1.
 The function statement (`function-statement`).
 §2.1.1.
 A function statement defines a named function with zero or more arguments.
 A function is an individual piece of code representing an operation.
 It can be called with or without arguments and may or may not return a value.
 In a function call expression, call arguments are evaluated and bound to formal parameters, and the code in the function operates on its arguments accordingly.
 The type of a function is function.

 §2.1.2.
 Formal parameters act as variables local to the function.
 As such, all formal parameters must have a distinct name within a function statement.

+§2.1.3.
+Named functions are visible at global scope.
+They're just like other global constants.
+As such, it is illegal to define a function with the name of an already existing global and vice versa.
+Doing so results in a runtime error.

+(remark: as a consequence, translation units that define named functions or other globals can only be run once on a certain virtual machine.)

 §2.2.
 The if statement (`if-statement`).
 The if statement implements run-time decision and branching.
 The condition of